Interesting Facts About The Birthday Girl Surbhi Jyoti!

 - Zee Rishtey Awards 2017:Sriti Jha, Ankita Lokhande, DiVek, Surbhi Jyoti & Others Rock The Red Carpet

-Surbhi Jyoti, who hails from Jalandhar, Punjab.
+Surbhi Jyoti hails from Jalandhar, Punjab.
 She started off her career with the regional theatre and films.
-She worked in Punjabi films, Ik Kudi Punjab Di and Raula Pai Gaya, and Punjabi TV shows, Akiyaan To Door Jayen Na & Kach Diyan Wanga.
+She has worked in Punjabi films, Ik Kudi Punjab Di and Raula Pai Gaya, and Punjabi TV shows, Akiyaan To Door Jayen Na & Kach Diyan Wanga.

 The actress has also been a radio jockey.
-Have a look at a few interesting/unknown facts of the birthday girl, Surbhi Jyoti.
+Have a look at a few interesting/unknown facts about the birthday girl, Surbhi Jyoti.

 Surbhi’s First Hindi Show